 Matt Clark is the face behind Walking The Shoreline and has been producing meaningful online content for over 15 years.
-He is an IT professional, an Australian, a Christian, a husband, a dog owner, a thinker, and a voice to encourage and champion people to become all they’re called to be throughout the seasons of life.
+He is an IT professional, an Australian, a Christian, a husband, a father, a dog owner, a thinker, and a voice to encourage and champion people to become all they’re called to be throughout the seasons of life.

 From the humble days of Bebo, MySpace, and Facebook Notes, Matt has been writing creative and heavily reflective content that continually garners interest and response from his connections and eventually a wider community.
 After receiving continued demand for something more public facing from scores of friends and community members, Matt launched Walking The Shoreline in 2014 inspired by some of his moments in life and a song by the band, Deas Vail.